Categories

 1. 300 lessons

-2. 1000 hours of video
+2. 1,000 hours of video

 3. 200 PDF documents

-Doesn’t make your digital experience more valuable.
+…doesn’t make your digital experience more valuable.

 We too often fall prey to the more must be better fallacy.
-In most scenarios, it is not.
-Think about your own consumption methods, how many times have you:
+In most cases, it’s not.

 • Not finished that course